 New Hermit Crab Not Moving – What to Do

 Post-purchase stress is likely part of why your hermit crab has stopped moving or has taken to hiding.
-In this case, you must assess the habitat.

 Contributing factors to PPS in hermit crabs usually include:

-- Extreme stress during capture and transportation
+- Stress during capture and removal from its colony.

-- Suboptimal conditions in many pet stores
+- Suboptimal conditions in shops and pet stores.

-So, introduce the hermit crabs to the main tank via an ISO tank.
+Introduce the hermit crabs to the main tank via an ISO tank.

 How To Make An ISO Tank

 - Water sources, including freshwater and saltwater.
 Provide a ramp to get in and out.

 - The right lighting conditions, usually 8-12 hours of light and darkness.
 Use a timer.